 I’m not actually at university until tomorrow but today was my first day at “the Office”

 You might wonder how did I get there?
 It’s a great story about how helping other (good) people you can help yourself.

-I was involved in the creation of small tests for people who want to get their HSE diploma and got recommended by the owners of this website to their friends who run “the Office”.
+I was involved in the development of Covcell GED prep for people who want to get their HSE diploma and got recommended by the owners of this website to their friends who run “the Office”.
 And I am entirely grateful and tell you helping other good people pays off.
 But going back to my story.

 On Friday night Chiefy e-mailed me and told me to come in this afternoon to start work – I asked what time, and if I needed to bring my laptop.